awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-maintenance.md

 + AWS Step Functions tasks

   For more information about Step Functions, see the *[AWS Step Functions Developer Guide](https://docs.aws.amazon.com/step-functions/latest/dg/)*\.

+**Note**
+One or more targets must be specified for maintenance window Run Command\-type tasks\.
+Depending on the task, targets are optional for other maintenance window task types \(Automation, AWS Lambda, and AWS Step Functions\)\.
+For more information about running tasks that do not specify targets, see [Registering maintenance window tasks without targets](maintenance-windows-targetless-tasks.md)\.

 This means you can use maintenance windows to perform tasks like the following on your selected targets:
 + Install or update applications\.